MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-manage-licenses.md

     Select **Consent on behalf of your organization** before accepting in the sign-in dialog box.

 1. Users to assign licenses are created in your tenant and assigned a location.
-To find user accounts that don't have a UsageLocation, run this command:
+To find user accounts that don't have a `UsageLocation`, run this command:

    ```powershell
    Connect-Entra -Scopes 'User.ReadWrite.All'